WkdThemes/WkdRequirements/README.md

 	<% require javascript(themes/mytheme/js/myscript.js, top) %>
 ```

-Scripts a placed in the middle by default if no position is provide.
+Scripts are placed in the middle by default if no position is provide.

 ##Combine requirements in your templates##
 ***